Should I Become a Drug Dog Handler?

-Drug dog handlers must be capable of motivating their dog, leading it in an effective search pattern and reading the dog's responses during a drug detection investigation.
+Drug dog handlers must be capable of motivating their dogs, leading them in effective search patterns, and reading the dogs' responses during drug detection investigations.
 As law enforcement officers, drug dog handlers may work long shifts, as well as nights and holidays, and suffer higher-than-average rates of work-related illness and injury.
 The job requires physical and emotional stamina to handle rapidly changing encounters with alleged criminals or citizens in crisis situations.

 |Degree Level||Formal education beyond high school may not be required, though an associate's or bachelor's degree may be preferred by some agencies|